 Mubadala Healthcare is the healthcare-focused division of an investment and development company established by the Abu Dhabi government to build key social infrastructure and support the U.A.E.'s strategy of economic diversification.
-Its current assets include a health screening facility, a sports medicine center, a spine center, and a diabetes center.
-Currently Mubadala Healthcare is working with Cleveland Clinic to create Cleveland Clinic Abu Dhabi, a state of the art hospital on Al Maryah Island.
+Its current assets and services are designed to meet some of the specialized care requirements of the Emirate, and currently focus on diabetes care and research, orthopedics, spine, physiotherapy and rehabilitation, primary care, imaging, visceral medicine, and medical diagnostic testing, amongst others.
+Currently, Mubadala Healthcare is working with Cleveland Clinic to create Cleveland Clinic Abu Dhabi, a state of the art hospital designed to address the complex care requirements affecting the U.A.E. patients the most.
+The hospital will offer five Centres of Excellence in or 'Institutes' in Heart & Vascular, Neurological, Digestive Disease, Eye and Respiratory & Critical Care; with more than 30 medical and surgical subspecialties represented overall.
 Mubadala Healthcare works with HAAD to pilot experimental programs and implement those that are successful as best practices across the U.A.E.
 These include programs that are located in the U.A.E., meet specific criteria, and fulfill a role that the private sector cannot.
 Current areas of focus include diabetes issues and expanding services in the Northern Emirates.
 The Executive Director of Mubadala Healthcare is Mr. Suhail Mahmood Al Ansari.
-For more information please visit www.mubadala. com/en/who-we-are/businessunit/mubadala-healthcare.
+For more information please visit www.mubadala.com/en/who-we-are/ businessunit/mubadala-healthcare.